ynnuSunny/instagram-story-scrapper/README.md

 ## This Instagram Scrapping Bot
-To run this bot acitve myenv and and main.py is the entrypoint
+To run this bot active myenv and main.py is the entry point